Import products from a shop system

 Import products from a shop system, such as WooCommerce or Shopify in Productsup.

-You can import your products directly from a shop system, such as WooCommerce or Shopify.
-You can find data sources linking to shopping platforms when you add a data source and select the Shopping Platform tab.
+You can import your products directly from your shop system, such as WooCommerce or Shopify.

 Productsup supports product imports from the following: